TylerLeonhardt/tbot/README.md

 ... all the good names were taken.

-NOTE: My bot might not always be awake.
+NOTE: My bot might not always be awake...
+Microsoft has a limit of 5000 API calls a month...soooo easy does it.

 ## Want to run your own version of the bot?